mospy26/wamcalculator/README.md

 # WAM Calculator
-Simple JS program to calculate your EIHWAM and WAM
+Simple JS program to calculate your EIHWAM and WAM i.e. Weighted Average Mark for students studying at the University of Sydney, Australia.

 ### How to use it